Summer semester 2022: First EuroTeQ Collider at TUM

 - The energy to sprinkle the glacier should be only supplied by water pressure (the height difference and contraction choke are crucial)

-- The control of the water melting and irrigating the crops require the design of outputs and a closed water cycle (also, water should be treated before going back to its natural stream or –even better- back to the glacier)
+- The control of the water melting and irrigating the crops requires the design of outputs and a closed water cycle (also, water should be treated before going back to its natural stream or, even better, back to the glacier)

 - The type of crops that can grow in such conditions is limited